-The research-based doctoral program has two primary tracks: Resource Ecology Management (natural science focus) and Resource Policy and Behavior (social science focus).
+The research-based doctoral program has two primary tracks: Resource Ecology and Management (natural science focus) and Resource Policy and Behavior (social science focus).
 Students may choose between a highly specialized course of study or one that broadly addresses complex, interdisciplinary issues.

 Each student's course of study is tailored to their scholarly interests and guided by their faculty chair and committee.
 Broad areas of specialization reflect the expertise and research interests of faculty.